-Look one notch above "Seattle" and you'll see "Proud Mary" by Creedence Clearwater Revival.
+Look just inside the top 30 and you’ll see “Proud Mary” by Creedence Clearwater Revival.
 This was a rock and roll group (basically John Fogerty) that is slowly but surely seeing its songs become standards.
 Imagine that.
-"Proud Mary" would rank higher, but Tina Turner's version has steadily become the standard over the years.
+“Proud Mary” would rank higher, but Tina Turner’s version has steadily become the standard over the years.
 Yes, a standard.
-So shouldn't "Proud Mary" rank higher?
+So shouldn’t “Proud Mary” rank higher?

 Truth be told, we don’t know what to do with some of these songs.

 For example, “Skyline Pigeon” by Elton John.
 (It’s not on the list, don’t look for it.)
 The song is an obvious classic, surely regarded as a standard…however Elton has stopped performing it, and all but his most avid fans don’t even know the song.
 If this 1969 list were assembled in 1979, “Skyline Pigeon” would be top 20, maybe top 10.
 The song is still fabulous, still highly regarded by the cognescenti, yet your parents won’t recognize it if you play it at their 40th wedding anniversary in 2009.
 So it’s off the list.